Different Acne Types, and How to Treat Each One

-Navigating the world of acne is no easy feat — there are hundreds of products on the market geared toward treating it and endless contradicting advice on what to do if you have it.
-But before you even get into the nuanced options of treatment, you first need to be able to identify the type of acne.
+Navigating the world of acne is no easy feat — there are hundreds of the best acne products geared toward treating it and endless contradicting advice on what to do if you have it.
+But before you even get into the nuanced options of treatment, you first need to be able to identify the acne type you have.
+This allows you to better understand the stages your pimple is likely to go through.

-Because they're close to the surface, whiteheads typically respond well to topicals, such as over-the-counter treatments.
-Using a benzoyl-peroxide cleanser, like CeraVe Acne Foaming Cream Cleanser ($15), often improves the issue.
-The American Academy of Dermatology Association also recommends trying a retinoid, like Acne Treatment Differin Gel ($15), which can be bought without a prescription.
+Because they're close to the surface, a good whitehead treatment typically involves topicals, such as over-the-counter cream.
+Using a benzoyl-peroxide cleanser, like CeraVe Acne Foaming Cream Cleanser ($20), often improves the issue.
+The American Academy of Dermatology Association also recommends trying a retinoid, like Differin Adapalene Gel ($18), which can be bought without a prescription.
 Extractions are also an option, but they should only be done by a professional like a dermatologist or aesthetician.

-Another form of noninflammatory acne are blackheads, aka closed comedones.
+Another form of noninflammatory acne is blackheads, aka closed comedones.
 They occur the same way as whiteheads — by dead skin cells and oil being trapped under the skin — except they don't present as a raised bump and instead appear as dark dots in the skin.
-"Oxidation of the trapped substances makes the pimple look black," Dr. Lortscher said.
+"Oxidation of the trapped substances makes the pimple look black," Dr. Lortscher says.

-The treatment for blackheads is the same as whiteheads — try a benzoyl peroxide cleanser and look for other products that will gently exfoliate away dead skin cells to keep them from getting stuck in your pores, like the Tula Deep Exfoliating Blackhead Scrub ($32).
+The blackhead treatment protocol is similar to that of whiteheads — try a benzoyl peroxide cleanser and look for other products that will gently exfoliate away dead skin cells to keep them from getting stuck in your pores, like the Tula Deep Exfoliating Blackhead Scrub ($34).

-One of the best ways to treat papules is by using a benzoyl-peroxide or salicylic-acid cleanser, like the Neutrogena Oil-Free Salicylic Acid Acne Fighting Face Wash ($7), but if the issue persists, you should see a dermatologist.
+One of the best papules treatment plans is a benzoyl-peroxide or salicylic-acid cleanser, like the Neutrogena Oil-Free Salicylic Acid Acne Fighting Face Wash ($8), but if the issue persists, you should see a dermatologist.
+Because of their similar names, many people are often confused about the difference between papules vs. pustules — but they're not the same.

 Next, you have pustules, another form of inflammatory acne.
 They are "inflamed lesions with a visible central core of pus and are usually raised about 1-5 mm."
 They can be mistaken for whiteheads due to their white core, but they're larger in size.

 It can be tempting to try to pop a pustule to get rid of it quicker, given that it's filled with white or yellow fluid and near the surface of the skin, but this can potentially cause scarring.
-It's best to incorporate a benzoyl-peroxide or salicylic-acid cleanser into your skin-care routine twice a day.
+As far as pustules treatment options go, it's best to incorporate a benzoyl-peroxide or salicylic-acid cleanser into your skin-care routine twice a day.

 Similar to cysts, nodules don't typically respond well to topical treatments, so seeing a dermatologist is the best route.